 Prior to working at the San Francisco City Attorney's Office, Judge Cheng was a judicial law clerk to the Honorable Sarah Evans Barker, United States District Judge, Southern District of Indiana.
 He also practiced as an associate attorney at Pillsbury, Madison & Sutro and Steinhart & Falconer in San Francisco.
 Judge Cheng taught as a lecturer in legal writing at Boalt Hall School of Law from 1996-1997.

-Professor Cheng received his Juris Doctor degree from Yale Law School in 1992, where he served on the Moot Court Board.
+Judge Cheng received his Juris Doctor degree from Yale Law School in 1992, where he served on the Moot Court Board.
 He received his undergraduate degree summa cum laude in history from Columbia University.
-He has served as a faculty member for the National Institute of Trial Advocacy ("NITA") since 2008 and is currently a Master of the McFetridge Inn of Court.
+He has served as a faculty member for the National Institute of Trial Advocacy ("NITA") since 2008.

 University of California Hastings College of the Law in San Francisco is redefining legal education through our experiential, interdisciplinary, and international approach to the law.
 We integrate rigorous academics with hands-on practice, preparing our graduates to tackle the legal challenges—and leverage the opportunities—of the 21st century.

 UC Hastings.
 Made in San Francisco.
 Ready for the World.